pyqt/examples/README.md

 | :--: | :--: |
 | <a href="src/14 QAbstractTableModel example">Custom Tables</a> |  <a href="src/15 PyQt database example">PyQt database example</a> |

-Except where otherwise indicated: The above examples are © Michael Herrmann.
-You may use their source code under the terms of the MIT license, and the screenshots under the terms of the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The above examples are from the book [Python and Qt: The Best Parts](https://build-system.fman.io/pyqt5-book) by Michael Herrmann.
+Except where otherwise indicated, you may use their source code under the terms of the MIT license, and the screenshots under the terms of the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Official PyQt demos